Will & Grace Actress Shelley Morrison Dies at 83

 "Oh, Shelley... what a loss.
 Our dear Rosario has passed on.
 Shelley had a career that spanned decades, but she will always be our dear Rosie," Messing captioned her Instagram post, alongside a video of Morrison.
 "All my love to Walter and the entire family. #shelleymorrison"

 Along with Will & Grace, the late actress appeared in many beloved films, including Troop Beverly Hills and Fools Rush In.
-Morrison is survived by her husband and acclaimed writer, Walter Dominguez.
+Morrison is survived by her husband and her many family members, "including children and grandchildren, who were adopted through traditional Native American ceremony."

 Our thoughts go out to the late actress and her loved ones during this time.